 Special damages are typically financial losses that have occurred as result of the injury: i.e. medical bills, pain medication, lost wages, etc. By converting these special damages to general damages, you can more straightforwardly bring your case before the court.
 For example, if you have always cooked for yourself and an injury makes cooking too painful to perform, you can claim the amount of money it costs to eat out instead.

 Keep in mind that these general damages must be carefully defined and clearly linked with your injury.

 #2 Use Multipliers

 An alternative method is to take the total cost of your special damages and multiply them by a multiplier.
 This multiplier will typically fall between 1 and 5, though it can vary more widely still, based on the injury type or other aggressive factors.

 A per diem calculation is very similar to using a multiplier.
 The major difference is that after defining the cost of the injury to you per day, the amount is multiplied by the number of days in which you have suffered from the injury.
 This includes days both past and future, as determined by your life expectancy.

 Review Your Personal Injury Case with Peter Davis Law

 There are many elements that an insurance company will try to use against you in order to avoid a larger settlement.
 This includes everything from preexisting medical conditions to age.
 The only way to know if you are getting a fair deal is by consulting with a professional legal team.

-Peter Davis Law would like to be the ones to help you.
+Peter Davis & Associates would like to be the ones to help you.
 Should you have any questions about your personal injury case, contact one of our representatives right away.